Country of origin: cambodia

 [i] And your… Were your parents Chinese?

 [r] Yes, my parents came from China.
-At home, there were five of us.
+There were five of us at home.
 No, five brothers and sisters.
 I had two older sisters and two older brothers.

-[i] Are these your parents who went to Phnom Penh from China?
+[i] Did your parents leave for Phnom Penh from China?

 [i] Where?

-[r] We’re Teochew.
+[a] We are Teochew.
 My father is from Jieyang.
-My mother from Chaoan.
+My mother is from Chaoan.

 [i] What year did they leave?

-[r] As I left home young… I forgot.
+[r] As I left home young… I’ve forgotten.
 Probably during the Japanese invasion.
 During the war.
 In the 1930s.
 Yes.
-I didn’t ask them to.
+I hadn’t asked them.
 When I was young, at 19, I left home.
-When I was young… I never asked them.
+When I was young… I had never asked them.
 At the time, I was young.

-[i] And in Phnom Penh what did they do for a living?
+[i] And what job did they do in Phnom Penh?

 [r] At home… At home… we sold products at the market.
-We had a bazaar, we sold everyday products, toothpaste, soap, etc….
-We had a small location at the central market.
+We had a bazaar, we sold everyday products, toothpaste, soap, etc… We had a small stall at the central market.
 When I was young, as soon as I left school, I helped my parents at the market.
-I was helping to sell things.
-Until 1972, after the political change, I went to Macau.
+I helped to sell things.
+Until 1972, after the political change, I went to Macao.

 [i] And in Phnom Penh, did you go to school?

-[r] I studied until the eighth grade at the Cantonese school.
-The last school….
-I have attended several schools.
-Because we moved around a lot.
+[r] I studied up to the second year at the Cantonese school.
+The last school… I went to several schools because we moved around a lot.
 The last school was the Cantonese school.
-I studied Chinese.
-Until the second grade.
-After the second one, I didn’t study anymore.
+I studied Chinese up to the second year.
+After the second year, I didn’t study any more.

-[i] And in addition to Chinese, have you studied other languages?
+[i] And in addition to Chinese, did you study other languages?

-[r] No. There was also Khmer, but I couldn’t do it.
-Once a week, or once a day, I don’t remember.
-Once a day or not a week, I don’t remember.
+[r] No. There was also Khmer, but I didn’t succeed.
+Once a week, or once a day, I can’t remember.
+Once a day or not a week, I can’t remember.

 [i] Did you study French?

-[r] In college, they taught us the alphabet.
-I remember “ABCD”.
-We learned some simple things, “Coco” which means coco.
-[Laughs] I remember that.
-The rest, I don’t remember.
+[a] In secondary school, they taught us the alphabet.
+I remember ‘ABCD’.
+We learnt simple things, ‘Coco’ which means coconut.
+[Laughter] I remember that.
+I can’t remember the rest.

-[i] And you… At what age did you work with your parents?
+[i] And you… How old were you when you started working with your parents?

-[r] I left school, I remember, in 19… 1967, I had… 16 years old.
-I didn’t want to go to school anymore.
-So I helped at home.
+[a] I left school, I remember, in 19… 1967, I was… 16 years old.
+I didn’t want to go to school any more.
+So I helped out at home.
 At the market, I helped to sell, to sell things.

-[r] Khmer, I forgot everything, when I came here, I learned again.
-[Laughs] Here, I made Khmer friends.
-I am of Chinese origin.
+[r] I’d forgotten all my Khmer, but I learnt it again when I came here.
+[Laughter] I’ve made Khmer friends here.
+I’m of Chinese origin.
 They don’t speak Teochew.
-Since I don’t speak Khmer, we helped each other.
-They learned a little teochew, I learned a little Khmer again.
+As I don’t speak Khmer, we helped each other.
+They learnt a little Teochew, and I learnt a little Khmer again.

 [r] Yes.
 Because in Phnom Penh, the majority were Teochew.
-At the market, when we bought things, we all talked teochew together.
+At the market, when we bought things, we all spoke Teochew together.
 That’s why we didn’t really speak Khmer.
-We were mostly in the Chinese community.
-The classmates, we were all Chinese.
-Sometimes we spoke Mandarin, sometimes Teochew.
+We mainly hung out with the Chinese community.
+We were all Chinese classmates.
+We sometimes spoke Mandarin, sometimes Teochew.

-[i] And before, there, between the Chinese and Cambodians, there were stories?
+[i] And before, over there, between the Chinese and the Cambodians, were there any problems?

-[r] In general, there was no problem.
-It was going well.
-In general, there was no problem.
-Sometimes there were conflicts, they insulted the Chinese, they told us to go back to our country.
-They could tell us to return to our country.
-But generally, this did not happen.
+[r] In general, there were no problems.
+It went well.
+In general, there were no problems.
+There were conflicts, they insulted the Chinese, they told us to go back to our country.
+They could tell us to go back to our country.
+But generally, that didn’t happen.

-[r] With my sister, we had a cycle of gap.
-That’s 12 years.
-She was the tallest, I was the shortest.
-I still have a big sister, who now lives in Siem Reap.
-Siem Reap, Cambodia.
+[r] I was one year older than my sister.
+That makes 12 years.
+She was the oldest, I was the youngest.
+I still have a sister, who now lives in Siem Reap.
+Siem Reap, in Cambodia.

-[i] And your big sister, has she always stayed there?
+[i] And your older sister, did she stay there too?

-[r] Yes, yes, yes.
-During the Khmer Rouge….
-Because at the time, she married Siem Reap.
+[r] Yes, yes.
+During the Khmer Rouge… Because at the time, she got married in Siem Reap.
 We lived in Phnom Penh.
-She married Siem Reap, at the time of the exodus, she did not leave with my parents.
-She fled to Siem Reap.
-She’s still alive.
-My parents, I heard they went to Kampot.
-At the end of this road, there was no way out.
+She got married in Siem Reap, at the time of the exodus, she didn’t leave with my parents.
+She fled towards Siem Reap.
+She is still alive.
+I heard that my parents had gone towards Kampot.
+There was no way out at the end of that road.
 There was the sea.
 They stayed there.
 They couldn’t leave, they were killed by Pol Pot.

 [r] Yes, in 1972, to escape military service.

-[r] I have an older cousin who had left before.
+[r] I have an older cousin who had gone before.
 He wrote me a letter to say that life there was not bad.
 At the time, I don’t know why, I asked my parents if I could go abroad.
 They agreed.
-They thought it was good to send one abroad.
-I knew that once I left, I couldn’t come back and see them again.
-I went to live in Macau for 10 years.
+They thought it was a good idea to send one of their children abroad.
+I knew that once I left, I wouldn’t be able to come back and see them again.
+I went to live in Macao for 10 years.
 From 1972 to 1982.

 [i] Your parents, they couldn’t leave?

 [r] No, because they left… When Pol Pot arrived, they took the road to Kampot.
-In this direction.
-They couldn’t get away.
+In that direction.
+They couldn’t escape.
 If they had taken the road to Vietnam, they could have gone to Vietnam.
 If they had taken the road to Battambang, they could have gone to Thailand.
-They went the wrong way… the wrong way.
+They took the wrong one… the wrong direction.
 That’s why they all disappeared.
-My older sister was lucky, she left for Siem Reap.
+My older sister was lucky, she left near Siem Reap.

 [i] And she left alone?